cp2004/Octoprint-Upgrade-To-Py3/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Found a bug?
-Use this
+about: Got a bug to report?
+Use this.
-title: "[Bug] Describe your bug"
+title: "[Bug]"
 labels: bug
 assignees: ''